JoernBerkefeld/SFMC-Cookbook/einstein/recommendation/README.md

 The current user is actually shared via cookie set by the Collect Code (collect.js).
 This might lead to other challenges given the browser initiatives to block third-party cookies (see CORS) and explains what `setFirstParty` is for.
 You might have to implement a proxy logic to accomodate this.

+If no cookie was set, generic recommendations are displayed.

 #### Enhancing recommendation results

 You can append parameters to the recommend.json / recommend.js as URL parameters to get more focused results.
 Please make sure you URL-Encode the values!